AntalJozsefminiszterur88/Szamitepvalto-Extravaganza/README.md

 The desktop acting as the host now accepts multiple client connections simultaneously.
 All connected receivers will get the forwarded input events.

+### Host hotkeys

+While running on the desktop, use the following shortcuts to control the connected machines:

+- **Shift + Numpad 1** – Take control of the laptop
+- **Shift + Numpad 2** – Take control of the EliteDesk and switch the monitor input
+- **Shift + Numpad 0** – Return control to the desktop and restore the monitor input

+Switching directly between the laptop and EliteDesk is disabled.
+Press `Shift + Numpad 0` first to return to the desktop before activating the other client.

 Slow clients that cannot keep up with the stream are disconnected after a short send timeout so they no longer cause lag for others.
 Input events are queued up to a limited size and older ones are discarded if necessary.
 The application